Ulster Schools' Cup: History

 The first winners in 1876 were the Royal School, Armagh.
 When the Cup no longer had room to record the winners on it, the Cup was mounted on a wooden shield to which plaques were attached.
 In the centenary year of the competition after the 1976 final, the governors of Methodist College presented a new shield, as the original had no more room to record the winners.
 The Royal School won in 1977, thus claiming the place at the top of the new shield.
 The first wooden shield is on exhibit at the Ulster Branch offices at Ravenhill Stadium.

 The first final to be played at Ravenhill was in 1924.
 Before that, finals were played at the Royal Ulster Agricultural Society grounds at Balmoral, the Ulster Sports Club grounds at Cross Parade in Belfast, and one final was played at the Linfield Football Club ground at Windsor Park.

-A total of seventeen schools have won the trophy at least once.
+A total of eighteen schools have won the trophy at least once.

 The St. Patrick's Day final is televised live on BBC Northern Ireland.